dinushchathurya/build-tag-push-action/README.md

 ## Example

-You can find a working example in the [example](https://github.com/dinushchathurya/build-tag-push-action-example) repository.
+You can find a working example of this GitHub Action from the [following repository](https://github.com/dinushchathurya/build-tag-push-action-example).

 ## Troubleshooting